zh0ngtian/FaceLock/README.md

 # FaceLock
-Unlock your mac with your face
+Unlock your mac with your face.